nextflow-io/website/src/pages/example2.md

 ### Synopsis

-In the above example we define a simple pipeline with two processes.

-The first process executes a Perl script, because the script block definition starts with a Perl _shebang_ declaration (line 14).
-Since Perl uses the `$` character for variables, we use the special `shell` block instead of the normal `script` block to easily distinguish the Perl variables from the Nextflow variables.

-In the same way, the second process will execute a Python script, because the script block starts with a Python shebang (line 36).
+This example shows a simple Nextflow pipeline consisting of two processes written in different languages.
+The `perlTask` process starts with a Perl _shebang_ declaration and executes a Perl script that produces pairs of numbers.
+Since Perl uses the `$` character for variables, the special `shell` block is used instead of the normal `script` block to distinguish the Perl variables from Nextflow variables.
+Similarly, the `pyTask` process starts with a Python _shebang_ declaration.
+It takes the output from the Perl script and executes a Python script that averages the number pairs.
+The output from the `pyTask` process is then printed to screen.

+### Try it

+To try this pipeline:

+1. Follow the [Nextflow installation guide](https://www.nextflow.io/docs/latest/install.html#install-nextflow) to install Nextflow.
+2. Copy the script above and save as `mixed-languages.nf`.
+3. Launch the pipeline:

+    nextflow run mixed-languages.nf

+**NOTE**: To run this example with versions of Nextflow older than 22.04.0, you must include the `-dsl2` flag with `nextflow run`.